THE GRAINGER ENGINEERING DESIGN INNOVATION LAB IS NOW OPEN!

 Makerspaces are popping up on campuses all over the world.
 In 2014, on the occasion of the first White House Maker Faire, President Obama received a joint letter where over 150 institutions committed to promoting Making and Makerspaces on their campuses.
 You can explore 48 different campus Makerspace exemplars thanks to MakeSchools.

-The Madison community is home to the UW-Madison Morgridge Rapid Prototyping Consortium and the UW Internet of Things Lab on campus and Sector67, a non-profit collaborative hacker/makerspace located downtown.
+The Grainger Engineering Design Innovation Lab housed in the College of Engineering is now open!
+The Madison community is also home to the UW-Madison Morgridge Rapid Prototyping Consortium and the UW Internet of Things Lab on campus and Sector67, a non-profit collaborative hacker/makerspace located downtown.

 ASEE.
 Envisioning the Future of the Maker Movement: Summit Report.
 Washington, DC.
 2016